-Here, we provide you with the best of the 8 steps by which you could also create the perfect shopping cart checkout for your website:
+Here, we discuss 8 steps you can use to create the perfect shopping cart checkout for your website:

-The most obvious and necessary part of this checkout page is to let your users know what they are going to order so that they can sense the transparency that helps build mutual trust.
-One good way of implementing this technique is to provide all the necessary details to allow users to know exactly what to expect when they unpack their shipped parcel.
-Yes.
-I'm talking about order reviews just before the completion of the checkout process.
+The most obvious and necessary part of the checkout page is letting your users know exactly what they are going to order.
+Offering complete transparency helps build trust.
+Make sure to tell users exactly what to expect when they unpack their shipped parcel by giving them an order review summary just before completing checkout.

-Here is a fine example of the order review system from Baymard institute.
-The chief objective of the study was to find out what the best checkout steps are, as suggested by the e-commerce checkout research study applied to about 50 e-commerce websites.
-The combination of green and red pointers show the do's and don'ts of a standard ecommerce checkout page.
+Here is a good example of the order review system with Staples courtesy of the Baymard institute, from a study to find out the best checkout steps based on research into about 50 e-commerce websites.

 The standard practices are as follow:

-- Adding an image of what the users are paying for
+- Adding an image of what users are paying for

-- Adding the attributes of that product, like size, color, and price
+- Adding the attributes of that product, such as size, color, and price

-- Adding other things that make them more distinct, like shipping fees, discounts, coupons, gift cards, taxes, and the total amount.
+- Adding cost related factors, like shipping fees, discounts, coupons, gift cards, taxes, and the total amount

 Several reports show that launching a live chat feature on website boosts conversion rate and even increases sales significantly.
 Imagine how impressive it would look if they got to know all the information related to the products in real-time, without wasting time online by seeking it on other websites.
 This would not only keep them updated about their product but would also build mutual trust between customers and website owners.
 They would be getting real-time updates about their products and also FAQs.

-For instance, if you sell a particular laptop, then a customer may be interested in knowing its features, advantages, expected delivery time, etc. And they would be awestruck if you provided all these details quickly.
-This can be done via live chat.
-This isn’t surprising that 92% customers love live chat and is one of the efficient
+For instance, if you sell a laptop to a customer, then they may well be interested in knowing its features, advantages, expected delivery time, etc. If you provided all these details right away via live chat, customers are all the happier.
+It isn’t surprising then that 92% of customers love live chat.

-At acquire, we have learned a lot from existing customers.
-Here, you can follow best practices:
+At Acquire, we have learned a lot from existing customers.
+Here are some best practices to follow:

-- Providing necessary details to a user, like available colors and the pros and cons of a product
+- Provide the details users need, like the available colors, and pros and cons

-- FAQs by users, which would be handled calmly on a chat
+- FAQs from users, which can be handled calmly on a chat

 - Telling users about coupons and discounts available on a product

-- Ensuring security and trust with customers and building the relationship.
+- Ensuring security and trust with customers and building relationships

 3. Make checkout mobile friendly

-There is a possibility that your E-commerce website is responsive but is your checkout page optimized for mobile users?
-The number of people than before are browsing and shopping from their mobile devices.
-So it is necessary that you make checkout pages mobile friendly so the customers can place an order hassle free.
+Even if your e-commerce website is responsive, is your checkout page optimized for mobile users?
+Many more users than before are browsing and shopping from mobile devices.
+Checkout pages therefore need to be mobile friendly so customers can place orders hassle free.

-- Text appears on mobile are very small that it is difficult to read without pinching to zoom.
+- Text appears very small and is difficult to read without pinching to zoom

-- Moreover, the product images are very small that make it difficult for customers to see.
+- Product images are very small and difficult for customers to see

-- If the customer adds the item to the shopping cart again it becomes difficult to see total cost and other information.
+- If the customer adds the item to the shopping cart it becomes difficult to see the total cost and other information

-Cart abandonment ratio increases because of all above factors.
-Mobile optimization for checkout page is must to improve sales and conversion rates.
+Cart abandonment ratio increases with all the issues above.
+Mobile optimization for checkout pages is a must if you want to improve sales and conversion rates.

-While checking out, many users opt out because they don’t want to share any extra details about themselves with a website owner, which could scratch their privacy.
-Thus, it is always good to ask relevant questions.
-Always try to group together relevant questions relating to the product or relating to the amount payable, so that they feel secure answering them.
+During checkout, users sometimes leave because they don’t want to share any extra details about themselves with the website, which they feel could compromise their privacy.
+Thus, it is always good to keep questions highly relevant.
+Always try to group together relevant product or price related questions, so they feel secure in answering them.

-The Bellroy e-commerce store checkout page is one of the best examples here.
+The Bellroy e-commerce store checkout page is one of the best examples of this.
 Their approach is minimalistic.
-They just ask their users to provide their payment details and delivery address to complete a checkout process.
-The information can be entered on a single page and this process kills the need for multiple web pages for checkout.
+They ask only for payment details and a delivery address to complete the checkout process.
+The information can be entered on a single page, keeping the whole process short.

 The standard practices are:

-Also, there should not be too many fields, as the shopping cart checkout page should be made to be as slippery as a butter face.
-If there are too many fields on a checkout page, it would take a proportionate amount of time to fill them all in, and once a customer feels frustrated; it only takes a single click to close the shopping cart window.
-So, go with the bare minimum, like:
+If there are too many fields on the checkout page, it takes a long time to fill them all in, and once a customer gets frustrated; it only takes one click to end the whole process.
+Go with the bare minimum: